Curacao (retail store): Founding

 Curacao began as a consumer-product door-to-door sales company, in Burbank, California.
 It became popular among the Latino community who did not have access to credit.
 Salesmen allowed customers to buy their goods by placing a down payment and then returning to the customer's residence to collect payments on a regular basis.
 This service eventually evolved into Curacao's proprietary credit business.

 Expansion

 In 1983, La Curacao moved to the Pico-Union district in Los Angeles.
 In 1995, La Curacao opened its second store in the Panorama City district of the San Fernando Valley inside the Panorama Mall.
-The Panorama location permanently closed its doors in February 2025 due to the demolition of the mall for future redevelopment.
+The Panorama location permanently closed in February 2025 due to the demolition of the mall for future redevelopment.
 Their stores featured Mesoamerican style decor and child care.
 In 2012, La Curacao was renamed Curacao, undergoing complete rebranding.

-Curacao currently has locations in Los Angeles, South Gate, Huntington Park, San Bernardino, Lynwood, Santa Ana, Chino, Phoenix, Anaheim, Tucson, Las Vegas, Northridge, and Chula Vista.
+Curacao currently has locations in Los Angeles, South Gate, Huntington Park, San Bernardino, Lynwood, Santa Ana, Chino, Phoenix, Anaheim, Tucson, Las Vegas and Northridge.